hoangduytran/blender-manual/manual/grease_pencil/modifiers/generate/line_art.rst

    unless specified to do otherwise in object or collection Line Art *Usage* property.

 Layer
-   The Grease Pencil :ref:`bpy.types.GPencilLayer` to put the result in.
+   The Grease Pencil :ref:`bpy.types.GreasePencilLayer` to put the result in.

 Material
    The Grease Pencil :ref:`bpy.types.MaterialGPencilStyle` to generate strokes with.